Issue Number: #

-Espada y Daga (also known as "punta y daga" or "olisi y baraw (cebuano))" is a modern discipline of Eskrima and the Filipino martial arts (FMA) believed to be influenced by Spanish swordsmanship, in particular the Spanish style of Side-sword and Dagger used by the Conquestadors who invaded the Philippine islands in the 16th Century, and not the Rapier and Dagger styles used for dueling and self defence purposes by the Spanish upper classes as was once believed.
+Espada y Daga (also known as “punta y daga” or “olisi y baraw (cebuano))” is a modern discipline of Eskrima and the Filipino Martial Arts (FMA) believed to be influenced by Spanish swordsmanship, in particular the Spanish style of Side-sword and Dagger used by the Conquistadors who invaded the Philippine islands in the 16th Century, and not the Rapier and Dagger styles used for dueling and self defense purposes by the Spanish upper classes as was once believed.

-Espada 'y' Daga is originally a Spanish term literally translated as "sword and dagger"; this discipline of the FMA focuses on engaging an opponent(s) in close (Corto), mid (Medio) and long (Larga / Largo) ranges (see main article on Eskrima).
+Espada ‘y’ Daga is originally a Spanish term literally translated as “sword and dagger”; this discipline of the FMA focuses on engaging an opponent(s) in close (Corto), mid (Medio) and long (Larga / Largo) ranges.

 Training typically begins with drills teaching coordination of the two weapons in striking and checking patterns.
 The incorporation of footwork, body angling, locking, and takedowns are normally added once the student(s) have demonstrated competence in their application of the basic patterns/sets.